 Who are the Club’s financial sponsors?

-We have none.
-We finance all our operations and productions by donations and by production, rental and parking revenues.
+As a non-profit volunteer organization, we finance all our operations and productions by donations and by production, venue rental and parking revenues.

 Does the Club receive grants from any level of government?

-The City of White Rock discounts our property taxes.
-If they become available, we look forward to gaining grants to improve our facility and technical equipment.
+The City of White Rock discounts our property taxes under our non-profit status.
+We do look for grants to improve our facility and technical equipment.
 For instance, we are beginning to change our stage lights to LEDs, which are initially expensive but use far less power.
 We have applied for and received grants during COVID shut down.